 Tracking alterations in enzyme concentrations over the long haul is essential to gaining knowledge about how successful treatments are and potential health dangers.
 Understanding factors that influence creatine phosphokinase levels is also essential for making informed decisions about one's health care needs.

-Doctors use CPK blood tests to monitor changes in enzyme levels over time, which can provide valuable information about a patient's condition.
+Doctors use CPK lab tests to monitor changes in enzyme levels over time, which can provide valuable information about a patient's condition.
 By tracking trends and fluctuations, healthcare providers can make informed decisions regarding treatment plans tailored to individual needs, such as rest and physical therapy for muscle injuries or corticosteroids for muscular dystrophy.

 Factors That Can Influence Creatine Phosphokinase Levels